used to name the third column of the Chess board from left to right.

 left to right.

-An opening maneuver in which at least a pawn is
+An opening maneuver in which at least a

 offered in return for a strong position, a chance to attack or gaining tempo which permits